 Electoral Area “F”:

-In the case of Electoral Area “F” Zoning Bylaw, the proposed Zoning Bylaw would replace the existing regulations related to docks and marinas, and also pull any existing zones that extend over the lake back to the shoreline.
+In the case of Electoral Area “F” Zoning Bylaw, the proposed Zoning Bylaw has replaced the existing regulations related to docks and marinas, and also pulled any existing zones that extended over the lake back to the shoreline.

-It should be noted that for any existing docks or moorage that do not meet the new zoning, they will be considered legally non-conforming.
+It should be noted that previously existing docks or moorage which had been approved by the Province prior to January 7, 2021 are considered legally non-conforming.

 Amendment Bylaw Status

 Public Q&A Sessions